 In some cases, the body or psyche may not be ready or able to fully process all of the old information it has been storing, and may need multiple sessions which may not all result in an SER.
 However, each session helps the nervous system to move out of a state of organized dysfunction and closer it’s self-healing nature and overall well being.

-For further insight on SomatoEmotional Release, you can refer to the book SomatoEmotional Release: Deciphering the Language of Life by Dr. John Upledger or contact Haven to schedule a session or complimentary phone consultation.
+For further insight on SomatoEmotional Release, you can refer to the book SomatoEmotional Release: Deciphering the Language of Life by Dr. John Upledger (creator of the CST system) or Reclaiming Your Body by one of our teachers, Suzanne Scurlock-Durana.
+Contact Haven to schedule a session or complimentary phone consultation.